Bookmark and Share Share... Subscribe to this feed Feed About me...

 • Scrollbar is not active or visible

 • If your control is within a vertical stackpanel, it gives the control infinite height to layout.
-Consider changing the stackpanel by a dockpanel.
+Consider replacing the stackpanel by a dockpanel.

 • I created a data template and set HorizontalAlignment to Stretch but the item is not stretched